Arw0046/AvoidanceBot/README.md

 # Schematic

 # Guide
-1. The first thing you will need to do is to download everything in this repo.
-I highly recommend downloading everything all in its own folder.
+1. Create a new folder anywhere you like called "ARW_Bots", whithout the quotation marks.
+Really you can call this folder anyting but if you want to download more of my projects in the future, you can keep them all in here.
+Download this repo into that folder.
 2. Right click on the file called AVRGCCStart, and select edit with notepad++.
-Everywhere you see "yourpath", replace with the path you created in step one(dont delete everything after "yourpath"!)
+Everywhere you see "yourpath", replace with the path you created in step one(make sure to delete the quotation marks!)
-3. Hookup your atmega328p to your computer and double click on AVRGCCStart.
+3. Hook-up your atmega328p to your computer and double click on AVRGCCStart.
 4. Change directory to the robot folder.
 To do this, type cd C:\"yourpath"\AvoidanceBot\ROBOT\robot.
 Then hit enter(make sure to change "yourpath")
 5. Type make flash, this will flash the program into your mcu.
 6. Now hook-up everything as described in the Schematic section.